jlmelville/uwot/README.md

 about the `libs` directory being 5 MB, probably due to code bloat from my undisciplined and profligate stick-it-all-in-the-header C++ coding style, but might be fixable if it's not due to templates.

-* Also on Linux I get warnings about
-`C stack usage [big number] is too close to the limit` during the smooth knn distances and perplexity calibration if using multiple threads.

 ## Installing